StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

 Interested?
 Contact me at [contact@standingpad.org](mailto:contact@standingpad.org)

 *Unsoliciated advertisements will result in me blocking your email address and adding it to a public list of all email addresses blocked here, so please ___do not send me advertisements though email.___*

+# Resume
+Here's my resume.
+Some information is redacted for privacy reasons, please contact me for a full resume.
+{{< embed-pdf url="./base-resume-redacted.pdf" hidePaginator="true" >}}